What do recruitment platforms actually do?

 Tracking diversity metrics

-Tracking/analytics are crucial components of a diversity-optimized hiring process.
+Tracking/analytics are crucial components of a diversity-optimised hiring process.

 How can you improve diversity if you're not measuring it?